-/proc/sys/vm/dirty_background_bytes
+/proc/sys/vm/dirty\background\bytes

-This is the percentage of the total amount of dirty memory at which the background kernel flusher threads will start writeback. dirty_background_bytes is the counterpart of dirty_background_ratio.
-If one of them is set, the other one will automatically be read as 0.
+This contains the amount of dirty memory at which the background kernel flusher threads will start writeback. dirty\background\bytes is the counterpart of dirty\background\bytes

-/proc/sys/vm/dirty_ratio
+/proc/sys/vm/dirty\ratio

-Similar percentage value as for dirty_background_ratio.
-When this is exceeded, applications that want to write to the pagecache are blocked and start performing writeback as well.
+Similar percentage value as for dirty\background\ratio.
+When this is exceeded, applications that want to write to the pagecache are blocked and wait for kernel background flusher threads to reduce the amount of dirty memory.
 The default value is 20 (%).

-/proc/sys/vm/dirty_bytes
+/proc/sys/vm/dirty\bytes

-Contains the amount of dirty memory (in percent) at which a process generating disk writes will itself start writeback.
-The minimum value allowed for dirty_bytes is two pages (in bytes); any value lower than this limit will be ignored and the old configuration will be retained.
+This file controls the same tunable as dirty\ratio however the amount of dirty memory is in bytes as opposed to a percentage of reclaimable memory.
+Since both dirty\ratio and dirty\bytes control the same tunable, if one of them is set, the other one will automatically be read as 0.
+The minimum value allowed for dirty\bytes is two pages (in bytes); any value lower than this limit will be ignored and the old configuration will be retained.